0x70b1a5/lugso/raw/092_relative-clauses.md

 ---

-${g: dead-NEG DET.DIST abide-REL can eternity-ADV.DER sleep-CONJ.and can aeon-PL-TEMP beautiful/strange death EMPH}$
+${g: dead-NEG DET.DIST abide-REL can eternity-ADV.DER sleep-CONJ.and can aeon-PL-TEMP strange death EMPH}$

 _That is not dead which can eternal lie, and with strange aeons even death may die._